 - Drain Pan Issues.
 If the drain pan is clogged or it has rusted out, this can cause water to flow over and onto the ground.
 If the drain pan is rusted it will need to be replaced.
 If the drain pan is clogged, you may be able to clean out the drain pan yourself by removing any build up.

 - Evaporator Coil.
 A dirty evaporator coil can also cause leaks.
 This can happen when dirt mixes with water and makes its way onto your coil.
 If you have a dirty coil you will need a professional to help clean the coil.
 Yearly maintenance can also help prevent this issue.

 - Installation Issues.
 If you have just had a new air conditioning unit installed and it is leaking it may be due to faulty installation.
 If the condensate trap was not designed or installed correctly there will be drainage problems.
 This will cause water build up and overflowing water.
 If this is the case you will need a professional to fix and possibly redesign the condensate trap.

 If you start looking at your air conditioner and you can’t see why your system is leaking, switch your system off and call an expert for a repair.

 If you are in need of a HVAC expert in the Edmond, OK area, the team at Hill & Company can help.
-Our customer focused HVAC company works throughout the Tulsa and Oklahoma City areas, helping homeowners and commercial building owners install, repair and maintain their heating and cooling systems.
+Our customer focused HVAC company works throughout the Edmond and Oklahoma City areas, helping homeowners and commercial building owners install, repair and maintain their heating and cooling systems.
 Give us a call to schedule service today!